How Long Does A Tick Bite Last?

 How long does a tick bite last?

 If the tick has managed to transfer to a host it begins to search for a suitable bite site.
-It needs to find bare skin, that can be on arms, the face and upper body, or the legs.
+It needs to find bare skin, that can be on arms, the face and upper body or the legs.
 Ticks prefer places where the skin is thin and soft.
 When a suitable bite site is found then the actual bite begins.
 How long does the tick bite last until it falls off?

 If you are bitten and do not notice, the tick will stay with its feeding apparatus buried into your skin until it is full of blood and then fall off.
-How long the feeding act takes depends on the development stage of the tick and the species of the tick, it can take a couple of days, of up to 10 days.
+How long the feeding act takes depends on the development stage of the tick and the species of the tick, it can be roughly a couple of days, of up to 10 days.

 • Tick Larve – 2 to 4 days